FinTSB: A Comprehensive and Practical Benchmark for Financial Time Series Forecasting

 \textit{Training Layer} integrates dozens of canonical models built on six heterogeneous backbone architectures.
 We extend Qlib's foundation by designing an easy-to-use and unified training pipeline that ensures evaluation consistency.
 The framework maintains model-agnostic compatibility - researchers employing FinTSF paradigm can seamlessly integrate their new models while maintaining evaluation impartiality.
+In FinTSB, we use the 'init\_instance\_by\_config' function to customise the configuration of each model's parameters.
+Unlike TSLib~\cite{tslib}, which requires the parameters of all models in the repository to be specified before execution, our approach avoids the need to consider a large number of irrelevant parameters when focusing on a single model, thereby smoothing the learning curve.
 In particular, we implement parameter encapsulation through dedicated configuration modules rather than monolithic config files/main functions, significantly enhancing code readability and customization flexibility.
+Furthermore, we perform grid search hyperparameter tuning on each model.
+For instance, the learning rate is searched over the set $\{e^{-5}, 5e^{-5}, e^{-4}, 5e^{-4}, e^{-3}, 5e^{-3}, e^{-2}\}$, the number of encoder layers is selected from $\{1, 2, 3\}$ and the batch size is set to $512$.
+Finally, we adopt the dual-objective loss function introduced in \cref{sec:expset} to jointly optimise both the absolute error loss and the relative ranking loss.
+The loss weights are carefully set so that both components are on a similar scale, facilitating stable joint optimisation via gradient descent.

 \textit{Backtesting Layer} currently incorporates two classic strategies: Top$K$ and Top$K$-Drop, with transaction cost simulations reflecting real market conditions.
 Through multi-dimensional evaluation spanning prediction errors (2 metrics), ranking accuracy (4 metrics), and portfolio performance (5 metrics), we comprehensively quantify model capabilities across 11 rigorously wide-used indicators.